LUSHDigital/lush-codejam/README.md

-The following project has been created to demonstrate a desirable output of the Creative Programming code jam hosted by LUSH Digital.
+The following project has been created to demonstrate a desirable output of the Creative Programming Code Jam hosted by LUSH Digital.

 This small project uses the TweenMax library found [here](https://greensock.com/tweenmax), which enables animation found within the project.